radixdlt/app-radix/README.md

 > ⚠️  Building the app from source is only confirmed to be working on Ubuntu 20.04, but should probably work on 18.04 as well ⚠️

-> ☣️ ONLY USE A DEDICATED DEVELOPMENT LEDGER DEVICE.
-DO NOT USE ONE WITH "FUNDS ON" ☣️
+> ☣️ ONLY Use a dedicated Ledger device for development.
+Don't use one with "funds on".  ☣️

 # Setup development